Disappearance of Ben McDaniel: Discovery of tanks

-They did, however, find some of his equipment.
 Two tanks known to belong to McDaniel were found near the entrance to the cave.
-But this discovery struck some searchers as inconsistent with Ben's supposed intent to explore the cave he was technically not permitted to enter.
-Cave divers usually place extra "air" tanks, needed for decompression, at points along their exit route so they can follow them out, and not only at the entrance to the cave.
-When tested, the tanks were found to contain normal air, not the specialized gas mix required for diving at depth.
-Ben would have been aware of this requirement, if he had been researching cave diving, as his parents reported.
+This discovery struck some searchers as inconsistent with McDaniel's supposed intent to explore the cave, as cave divers usually place extra "air" tanks for decompression at points along their exit route, and not only at the entrance to the cave.
+When tested, the tanks were found to contain normal air and not the specialized gas mix required for diving at depth.
+McDaniel would have been aware of this requirement, if he had been researching cave diving as his parents reported.

 More detailed information regarding tanks was given in the Ben's Vortex documentary.
-Three tanks believed to belong to Ben were recovered.
+Three tanks believed to belong to McDaniel were recovered.
 Tank one, an "aluminum 80" (80 cubic ft capacity), full tank with a regulator, was found 200 ft inside the cave.
-Two other tanks, lacking regulators, were attached to the "talk box" in the outer cavern area, (Piano Room) where the talk box was located at the time.
+Two other tanks, lacking regulators, were attached to the "talk box" (an inverted metal box that traps air, allowing divers to remove their regulators and talk to each other while under the surface) in the outer cavern area (Piano Room) where the talk box was located at the time.
 All contained normal air, not a specialized gas mix.
 The talk box, originally located in the Piano Room of the cave, was moved to the basin area of Vortex Springs and is now at a depth of only 21 ft.

 Searches by recovery specialist

-By Sunday, August 22, no other signs of Ben had been found.
-A text message was sent to Edd Sorenson, a veteran cave diver and recovery specialist with nearly 2,500 logged dives.
-He was on a yacht in the Bahamas, leading an expedition.
-He came to Vortex Springs the next day.
+By Sunday, August 22, no other signs of McDaniel had been found.
+Edd Sorenson, a veteran cave diver and recovery specialist with nearly 2,500 logged dives, received a text message from his wife.
+At the time, he was leading an expedition based on a yacht in the Bahamas.
+He arrived at Vortex Springs the next day.
 Other divers, and an official with International Underwater Cave Rescue and Recovery, told him it was too dangerous to search any deeper into the cave.